Abigail/Abigail.github.io/Src/Trapped/horned_falcon.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% can move as the [*Wazir*](wazir.html), so it visit all the squares by following the Spiral.
+On the Spiral, the %%PIECE%% can move as the [*Wazir*](wazir.html), so it visits all the squares by following the Spiral.

+#### Diamond

+On the Spiral, the %%PIECE%% can move as the %%BM%% so it visits all the squares by following the Spiral.

 ### Wedge